neoforged/.github/primers/1.21.6/index.md

         - `depthOrLayers`, `getDepthOrLayers` - Defines how many layers or depths are available for a given texture.
 This is meant as a generic count for available texture encodings.
 Only cubemap support is currently available (meaning the layer count must be a multiple of 6).
     - `GpuTextureView` - A view of some texture for a range of mip levels.
     - `TextureFormat#RED8I` - An 8-bit signed integer handling the red color channel.
+- `com.mojang.blaze3d.vertex`
+    - `ByteBufferBuilder` now takes in a long for the maximum capacity
+        - `exactlySized` - Returns a buffer that is its maximum capacity.
+This should be called over the public constructor.
-- `com.mojang.blaze3d.vertex.DefaultVertexFormat#EMPTY` - A vertex format with no elements.
+    - `DefaultVertexFormat#EMPTY` - A vertex format with no elements.
 - `net.minecraft.client.renderer`
     - `CachedOrthoProjectionMatrixBuffer` - An object that caches the orthographic projection matrix, rebuilding if the width or height of the screen changes.
     - `CachedPerspectiveProjectionMatrixBuffer` - An object that caches the perspective projection matrix, rebuilding if the width, height, or field of view changes.